Artificial intelligence in fraud detection

 Artificial intelligence is used by many different businesses and organizations.
 It is widely used in the financial sector, especially by accounting firms, to help detect fraud.

 In 2022, PricewaterhouseCoopers reported that fraud has impacted 46% of all businesses in the world.
 The shift from working in person to working from home has brought increased access to data.
-According to a FTC (Federal Trade Commission) study from 2022, customers reported fraud of approximately $5.8 billion in 2021, an increase of 70% from the year before.
+According to an FTC (Federal Trade Commission) study from 2022, customers reported fraud of approximately $5.8 billion in 2021, an increase of 70% from the year before.
 The majority of these scams were imposter scams and online shopping frauds.
+Furthermore, artificial intelligence plays a crucial role in developing advanced algorithms and machine learning models that enhance fraud detection systems, enabling businesses to stay ahead of evolving fraudulent tactics in an increasingly digital landscape.

 Tools

 Expert systems

 Expert systems were first designed in the 1970s as an expansion into artificial intelligence technologies.
 Their design is based on the premise of decreasing potential user error in decision-making and emulating mental reasoning used by experts in a particular field.
 They differentiate themselves from traditional linear reasoning models by separating identified points in data and processing them individually at the same time.
 Though, these systems do not rely purely on machine-learned intelligence.

-Information regarding rules, practices, and procedures in the form of "if then" statements are implemented into the programming of the system.
+Information regarding rules, practices, and procedures in the form of "if-then" statements are implemented into the programming of the system.
 Users interact with the system by feeding information into the system either through direct entry or import of external data.
 An inference system compares the information provided by the user with corresponding rules that are believed to specifically apply to the situation.
 Using this information and the corresponding rules will be used to create a solution to the user's query.
 Expert systems will generally not operate properly when the common procedures for a specified situation are ambiguous due to the need for well-defined rules.

-Implementation of expert systems in accounting procedures are feasible in areas where professional judgement is required.
+Implementation of expert systems in accounting procedures is feasible in areas where professional judgment is required.
 Situations where expert systems are applicable include investigations into transactions that involve potential fraudulent entries, instances of going concern, and the evaluation of risk in the planning stages of an audit.